We continue from Italy.

 New England Lobster Roll – $8

-While still on the small side of the spectrum, the Lobster Roll arrives with a couple bites of chunk lobster with no filler other than the addition of a squirt of buttery sauce on the fresh roll.
-You might get a kick out of using a Disney Dining Plan snack credit for such an expensive item, but it’s not much of a value out of pocket unless you’ve never had lobster before and live somewhere that it’s largely unavailable.
+While still on the small side of the spectrum, the Lobster Roll arrives with a couple bites of chunk lobster with no filler other than the addition of a squirt of buttery sauce on the fresh griddled roll.
+You might get a kick out of using a Disney Dining Plan snack credit on such an expensive item, but it’s not much of a value out of pocket unless you’ve never had lobster before and live somewhere that it’s largely unavailable.
 Wherever that might be.
-With an $8.25 rib coming up in Japan, the Lobster Roll no longer reigns as the Festival’s most expensive food item.

 Freshly Baked Carrot Cake and Cream Cheese Icing – $3.75

-Looks can be a bit deceiving as I feel like this looks pretty basic on the plate, but underneath the sweet cream cheese frosting is a delicious, warm, familiar carrot cake base backed by cinnamon and nutmeg.
+Looks can be a bit deceiving as I feel like this looks pretty basic on the plate, but underneath the sweet cream cheese frosting is a delicious, warm, familiar carrot cake base backed up with a lot of cinnamon and nutmeg.
 Usually I get mad whenever someone orders a returning item on the first day BECAUSE IT’S NOT BLOGGABLE, but this is one item I can get behind no matter what.
 With that said, it’s not the most unique item at the Festival and the portion size isn’t going to overwhelm anyone.

 Beer Flight – $9